beMimg/x-clone-backend/README.md

 The following technologies are used to build X Clone:

-- **Frontend**: React, Tailwind CSS
+- **Frontend**: React, TypeScript, Tailwind CSS
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB, Mongoose
 - **Deployment**: Railway, Netlify

 ## Frontend Overview

-- X Clone uses React for the front end, with Tailwind CSS for styling.
+- X Clone uses React with TypeScript for the front end, with Tailwind CSS for styling.

 ## Backend Overview